FC Rilski Sportist Samokov

 FC Rilski Sportist (ФК Рилски спортист Самоков) is a Bulgarian football club from the town of Samokov founded in 1947 and currently playing in the South-West Third League.
 Their home stadium is Iskar Stadium.

 Throughout the majority of its history, Rilski Sportist has competed in the lower levels of Bulgarian football, usually the second, or third tiers.
-In 2002, however, the team managed to promote to the A Group for the very first time.
+In 2002, however, the team managed to promote to the A Group for the first time.
 Their inexperience led to an immediate relegation.
 Three years later, Rilski Sportist returned to the A Group, only to be relegated again.
 Since then, the club has been competing mostly in the amateur levels of Bulgarian football.

-The club’s nickname is the ‘Skiers’, which originates from the fact that the town of Samokov and nearby Borovets are major resorts for winter sports in Bulgaria.
+The club's nickname is the ‘Skiers’, which originates from the fact that the town of Samokov and nearby Borovets are major resorts for winter sports in Bulgaria.

 History

 PFC Rilski Sportist was founded in 1947 after the union of a few smaller teams from Samokov.
 Throughout much of its history, the team competed in the second or third tiers of Bulgarian football.

 In 2002, Sportist achieved its first ever promotion to the Bulgarian elite, then known as A Group, for the 2002–03 season.
 As expected from a newcomer, Rilski Sportist found it difficult to survive.
 The team managed to win only one game and finished last, thus being relegated, after just one year among the best.

-Three seasons later, the team managed to win the 2005–06 B Group, which enabled them to play in the A PFG for a second time.
+Three seasons later, the team won the 2005–06 B Group, which enabled them to play in the A PFG for a second time.
 In their second top-flight season, they won 10 games and earned 30 points.
-They were the only team which managed to win against Levski in the league in that season.
+They were the only team to win against Levski in the league in that season.
 However, they were still 3 points behind 13th placed Spartak Varna, meaning that they were relegated again.
 The two top flight seasons remain their most important achievement overall.
 Since then, the team has shifted between the second and third tiers of Bulgarian football.

 In the second division "The Skiers" have 23 participations – 664 matches in total, with 269 wins, 139 draws and 253 losses.
 Their best result in the Bulgarian Cup has been reaching the quarter-finals in 1950/51 and 2001/02.

 "Rilski Sportist" means "Rila sportsman" in Bulgarian.